Owl's Head (Cherry Mountain) – Carroll, New Hampshire

 Greeley Pond Trail – White Mountains, New Hampshire

-Five images from the month of January – 2014 has officially started, and it looks like its going to be a great year shooting the White Mountains environment.
+Scenes of January, White Mountains – 2014 has officially started, and it looks like its going to be a great year shooting the White Mountains environment.
 I'm pretty excited for the New Year!
 Much of my focus will be on areas of the White Mountains I have little coverage of and forests.

 January started off with fresh snow and extremely cold weather.
 The cold conditions kept most off the trails of the White Mountains so I was able to shoot along trails without getting in the way of hikers.
 To be in a forest after a snow storm is a great feeling!